aurelia/aurelia.github.io-old/_harp/docs.md

 The subscriber will be called any time an instance of `SomeMessage` is published.
 Subscription is polymorphic, so if a subclass of SomeMessage is published, this subscriber will be notified as well.

 >**Note:** All forms of the `subscribe` method return a _dispose function_.
 You can call this function to dispose of the subscription and discontinue receiving messages.
-A good place to dispose is either in a view-model's `deactivate` callback, if it is managed by a router, or in its `detached` callback, if it is any other view-model.
+A good place to dispose is either in a view-model's `deactivate` callback if it is managed by a router, or in its `detached` callback if it is any other view-model.

 <h2 id="http-client"><a href="#http-client">HTTP Client</a></h2>

-As a convenience, Aurelia includes a basic `HttpClient` to provide a comfortable interface to the browser's XMLHttpRequest object. `HttpClient` is not included in the modules that Aurelia's bootstrapper installs, since its completely optional and many apps may choose to use a different strategy for data retrieval.
+As a convenience, Aurelia includes a basic `HttpClient` to provide a comfortable interface to the browser's `XMLHttpRequest` object. `HttpClient` is not included in the modules that Aurelia's bootstrapper installs, since it's completely optional and many apps may choose to use a different strategy for data retrieval.
 So, if you want to use it, first you must install it with the following command:

 ```shell
 jspm install aurelia-http-client